Skip to content

 Through the Roof - Who is restoring the roof?

-The work is being completed by specialist group of contractors who will be re-using historical materials wherever possible.
-Some of our specialists include conservation stonemasons, glaziers and lead work specialists.
-All working to restore the façade and roof to its former glory.
+The work is being completed by a specialist group of contractors who have sensitively resued original materials wherever possible.
+Some of our specialists include conservation stonemasons, glaziers and lead work specialists, who have worked together to restore the façade and roof to its former glory.

 We also have a dedicated team of volunteers and staff members ensuring the smooth running of both the house and grounds throughout the project.
-Thanks to this dedicated team the house and grounds will remain accessible to everyone during open seasons for the visitors to enjoy.
+Thanks to this dedicated team the house and grounds remained accessible to everyone during open seasons for the visitors to enjoy.

 What are phases of the Through the Roof Project?

-Phase 4 – The final phase of the project will take place in the Winter 2024 – Spring 2025 and will see the second part of the South Wing roof above the Saloon completed and repaired.
+Phase 4 (Winter 2024 - Spring 2025) – The final phase of the project will see the second part of the South Wing roof above the Saloon repaired.

 Through the Roof - The Bats